from a handpicked tutor in LIVE 1-to-1 classes

 - A 180-degree angle can be constructed with a protractor or a compass.

-Check out these interesting articles to know more about the 180-degree angles and its related topics.
+Check these interesting articles related to the 180-degree angles in geometry.

 180 Degree Angle Examples